Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 11. Not trying AdBlock-friendly, new formats

-Good all classics like banners or popunders (which is better for you?) is a sure-fire way of website monetization.
-But the advertising market is evolving, and you are missing some fantastic ways of making money.
-Like TikTok reshaped the social media landscape, Social Bar push ads are winning more and more views and…advertising budgets!
+Good old classics like banners or popunders are a sure-fire way of website monetization.
+But the advertising market is evolving, and you are missing some fantastic earning potential.
+For example, TikTok that reshaped the social media landscape, Social Bar push ads that are winning more and more views and…advertising budgets!

 Neat, lovely designs fit almost any web page, whether it is a blog or file hosting.

-For those publishers streaming mobile iOS traffic Social Bar is a must, for it is UX- and AdBlock-friendly.
+For those publishers streaming mobile iOS traffic, Social Bar is a must, for it is user experience (UX) and AdBlock friendliness.

 Learn how to make a profit with the next-gen ad format for publishers.
-Social Bar spices up your CPM!
+Social Bar with up to 30% higher CTR than web push formats.

-12. You ignore the website's metrics except for CPMs
+12. You ignore website metrics except for CPMs

-Publishers often care about the CPM rate ignoring other metrics such as CTR and clicks.
+Publishers often care about the CPM rate, ignoring vital alternative metrics, such as CTR and clicks.

-Meanwhile, advertisers are those who set requirements to the sort of traffic they want to get and use CTRs as the measure of success.
+Meanwhile, advertisers are those who set requirements for the sort of traffic they want to get and rely on CTRs as the measure of success.

 What could be general reasons for the drop in CPM?
 A lot, actually.